SFU-CMPT-201/a7-pub/README.md

 You need to accept the invite for the next assignment (A9).

-* Go to this URL: [https://classroom.github.com/a/PGPiPLGw](https://classroom.github.com/a/PGPiPLGw)
+* Get the URL for A9.
+Go to the URL on your browser.
 * Accept the invite for Assignment 9 (A9).
 * If you are not in `units/03-memory` directory, go to that directory.
 * Clone the assignment repo.